Manifold (prediction market)

 Manifold, formerly known as Manifold Markets, is an online prediction market platform.
-Users engage in competitive forecasting using play money called 'Mana'.
-Topics on Manifold have included the 2024 United States presidential election and the Oscars.
+Users engage in competitive forecasting using play money called Mana.
+Topics on Manifold have included the 2024 United States presidential election and the Oscars, but markets can be created by any user and can cover topics as specific as "whether a particular user will read War and Peace this year".

-Manifold used to support real money betting using 'sweepcash', but this was sunset on March 28, 2025.

 History

 Manifold was founded in December 2021 by Austin Chen and brothers James and Stephen Grugett.
-Stephen Grugett is the current CEO of the organization.

 Manifold received seed funding from the Astral Codex Ten grant program.
-It has since received $1.5 million in funding from the FTX Future Fund, and over $340,000 from the Survival and Flourishing Fund.
+It also received $1.5 million in funding from the FTX Future Fund, and over $340,000 from the Survival and Flourishing Fund.

 In September 2023, Manifold hosted Manifest, a forecasting conference, in Berkeley, California.
-Attendees included Nate Silver, Robin Hanson, Richard Hanania, Eliezer Yudkowsky, Robert Miles, and Destiny.
-The conference was hosted again in 2024 and 2025.
+The conference was hosted again in 2024, 2025 and 2026.
+Attendees have included Nate Silver, Robin Hanson, Richard Hanania, Eliezer Yudkowsky, Robert Miles, and Destiny, along with Shayne Coplan and Tarek Mansour.

+In October 2023, the team launched Manifold.love, a dating website using prediction markets to forecast potential matches.
+It was relaunched with additional features in February 2024.

+In February 2025, Manifold announced the closure of its cash-redeemable sweepstakes markets, saying they had not met usage goals and had diverted attention from its play-money platform.
+Users had until March 28 to redeem their remaining sweepcash.

+In June 2026, Stephen Grugett said he was preparing to leave Manifold to focus on the futures exchange MNX and had appointed a co-CEO as his successor.
+As of September 2026, Manifold's CEO is Tod Waddington.

 Market structure

-The website uses a play money currency called Mana.
-Markets use a version of the Uniswap automated market maker, known as "maniswap".
-Formerly, Manifold supported Sweepcash which could be redeemed for real world money for a 5% fee, or cashed out to a charity of the user's choice for no fee.
-One unit of Sweepcash was equivalent to $1 USD.
+Mana, the website's play-money currency, cannot be redeemed for cash.
+Users trade shares in possible outcomes, with prices implying probabilities.
+Market creators determine the outcome under their stated resolution criteria; moderators can overturn resolutions in exceptional cases.
+Trades are filled against available limit orders before the automated market maker.

+In 2022, Manifold introduced a version of the Uniswap automated market maker for binary markets, known as "Maniswap".